Gry Hege Rinaldo

 Rinaldo has also a long list of representations in group shows from mayor galleries in Norway, Denmark and England, and is purchased by The Danish National Bank, Stavanger Art Museum (NO), the Art Collection of Haugesund Art Gallery (NO) and University College of London´s Art Collection.

 The artist is known for her outstanding skills of drawing and painting, often of people in vulnerable situations, pictured so close it feels almost invading.
 Her pictures reveals the artist’s mastery of perspective, and her subtitle knowledge of anatomy.
 In some of her later works Rinaldo has changed her motifs from the human body to forests, thus transferring her interest in the human psychology to the animated nature.
 Still, the human body and how physical appearance reflects the inner self, is her main source of interest.

-Earlier drawings of Gry Hege Rinaldo had the human body and mental conditions as theme.
-They were usually big in format.
-Now her motives derive from forests and nature, but their underlying theme are still rooted in psychology.
-In these new works, Rinaldo wishes to bring about an underlying, almost unnoticeable state of someting frightening, someting insecure and “invalid”.
+Gry Hege Rinaldo uses the human body and mental conditions as theme.
+She investigates the vulnerability of existence, her works are both breathtakingly beautiful and a bit disturbing at the same time.
+Many of her most resent motives derive from forests and nature, but their underlying theme are still rooted in psychology.
+In these works, Rinaldo wishes to bring about an underlying, almost unnoticeable state of someting frightening, someting insecure and “invalid”.